geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 That makes sense.
 Otherwise, we also need other optimization.

 ##### **Geohot** [[00:05:58](https://www.youtube.com/watch?v=6EDbdI_m73o&t=358)]
 Yeah.
 Yeah.
 So the main thing that I'm not going to get done this week is I hope everything's correct in Rangeify.
 And I want to get all of the functionality tests working.
 But I'm not going to get tensor cores or optimizations.
 These are these are hard.
 Not that hard.
 But these require like it's kind of a separate project.
 We could be doing a lot of this stuff now.
 So currently we do run kernel dot pi before the lower, which adds the ranges right now.
 But we have to move to something that looks like kernel dot pi after the lower.
-This is advantageous for a whole bunch of reasons, too, because I think we can make Beam search a lot faster.
-Right now, we are basically redoing the we're at the kernel dot pi level when you redo Beam search.
+This is advantageous for a whole bunch of reasons, too, because I think we can make BEAM search a lot faster.
+Right now, we are basically redoing the we're at the kernel dot pi level when you redo BEAM search.
 But you shouldn't have to.
 You should just be able to make a quick change.
 Rerender.
 That's Rangeify.
 But I've been working on for almost two months now.

 ##### **Geohot** [[00:06:56](https://www.youtube.com/watch?v=6EDbdI_m73o&t=416)]
 But it does work.
 And it almost trains MNIST.
 It does train MNIST.
 It's just slow.
 Okay.